berlinonline/Dat0r/README.md

 Usually the only place you'll find *base-level* code are auto-generated Base* classes.
 Listed below, an example showing how structure information is propagated from the *domain-layer* *BaseArticleModule* to the underlying *core-layer* *Module* implementation.
-The code is an excerpt from the code resulting from our above <a href="#2-generate">usage example</a>.
+The code is an excerpt from the results of the above <a href="#2-generate">code generation example</a>.

 ```php
 <?php